enarx/flagset/README.md

 and the `bitflags` mode of flag generation; as well as additional API usage niceties.
 FlagSet has no dependencies and is extensively documented and tested.
 It also tries very hard to prevent you from making mistakes by avoiding external usage of the integer types.
+FlagSet is also a zero-cost
+abstraction: all functions are inlineable and should reduce to the core integer operations.
+FlagSet also does not depend on stdlib, so it can be used in `no_std` libraries and applications.

 ## Defining Flags